3 Tips to Avoid Digestive Issues From Eating Apples

 Indeed, if you have IBS or a sensitivity to fructose, you may get diarrhea when you eat fruits high in fructose, like apples, cherries and peaches, per Harvard Health Publishing.

 Fructose is also the reason why apple juice can cause diarrhea, particularly in children who drink it in large quantities, per a June 2017 review in Pediatrics.
-If your child likes apple juice, try watering it down or limiting the amount they drink on daily basis to prevent this side effect.
+If your child likes apple juice, try watering it down or limiting the amount they drink on a daily basis to prevent this side effect.

 Advertisement